-Google eyes gaming with 'Yeti' streaming service: report
+Google eyes gaming with 'Yeti' streaming service: Report

-The service, codenamed Yeti, would put Google at the forefront of a new part of the videogame business that lets people play games as they're being streamed, rather than using downloads or disks, the report said. (http://bit.ly/2FUNLOu)
+The service, codenamed "Yeti", would put Google at the forefront of a new part of the video games business that lets people play games as they're being streamed, rather than using downloads or disks, the report said.

 Google declined to comment.